zephir-lang/zephir-docs/en/oop.rst

 Return Type Hints
 ^^^^^^^^^^^^^^^^^
-Methods in classes and interfaces can have return type hints, these will provide useful extra information to the compiler to inform you about errors in your application.
+Methods in classes and interfaces can have "return type hints", these will provide useful extra information to the compiler to inform you about errors in your application.
 Consider the following example:

 .. code-block:: zephir